-Those who want a more permanent RV toilet with a classic residential-style design should start by checking out the Dometic 300 Standard Height RV Toilet since it is reasonably priced and relatively easy to install.
+Those who want a more permanent RV toilet with a classic residential-style design should start by checking out the Dometic 300 Standard Height RV Toilet, since its reasonably priced and relatively easy to install.

 Finally, if you want a high quality composting toilet for an RV, check out Nature’s Head Self Contained Composting Toilet.

 In any case, make sure to get a model that fits your budget, needs, and expectations.

 If you spend enough time researching the many different types of RV toilets and features, you’re likely to find a model that works for you.